Nonparametric learning for impulse control problems: Solution for known

 \section{Solution for known $b$}

 In case the drift $b\in \Sigma$ is known and may be used in the construction of optimal strategies, the problem is an ordinary impulse control problem and can be solved using standard approaches.
-However, note that we are interested in the case of quite general drift $b\in\Sigma$, which is -- in the ergodic case -- not treated that often.
-We refer to \cite{helmes2017continuous} and \cite{helmes2018weak} for related results and present the proofs in the appendix.
+However, note that we are interested in the case of quite general drift $b\in\Sigma$, which is -- in the ergodic case -- not treated that often, see the literature review at the end of this section.
+Let us note that generalization of the results given below were recently obtained in \cite{christensen2021competition} for a setting with additional running costs using more advanced ergodic techniques.
+For the sake of completeness, we give an elementary proof here.

-For this section, we assume the coefficients of $X$ to be known, and therefore so are the speed measure $M$ and scale function $S$.
-We write
+For this section, we assume the coefficients of $X$ to be known, and therefore so are the speed measure $M$ and scale function $S$, which are given by their densities (see e.g. \cite{borodin-salminen})